Naitzirch/ChromeExt/README.md

 # How to install
 1. Download the repo.
-2. Go to chrome://extensions and select "Developer mode" in the top right.
+2. In your browser go to chrome://extensions and select "Developer mode" in the top right.
 3. Click on "Load unpacked" (top left) and select the folder that contains the repo as root directory.
 4. Done.